toaymeister/molly/README.md

 Refresh the cookie and make the query, then return the booking information of the current user.
 Set parameter `prettified` to `True` to use terminal-tables which makes it easier to check the information returnded.

-**coffee.py** - main application file that is executable to stand by your side whenever you are in need of it.

 ## Contributions guide